Matthew Barzun

-Matthew Winthrop Barzun (born October 23, 1970) is an American businessman, diplomat and political fundraiser who served as the United States Ambassador to the United Kingdom.
+Matthew Winthrop Barzun (born October 23, 1970) is an American businessman, diplomat and political fundraiser who served as United States Ambassador to Sweden from 2009 to 2011, and the United States Ambassador to the United Kingdom from 2013 to 2017.
 He is a business executive who is known for his work with CNET Networks and for his fundraising work on Barack Obama's 2008 presidential campaign.
-He served as United States Ambassador to Sweden from 2009 to 2011.
 He was selected by President Barack Obama as National Finance Chair for the president's 2012 re-election campaign.
 He is author of The Power of Giving Away Power from Optimism Press, an imprint of Penguin Random House.

 Early life and education

 Barzun was born in New York City.
 He grew up in Lincoln, Massachusetts and attended St. Paul's School, Concord, New Hampshire.
 He received his Bachelor of Arts in history and literature magna cum laude from Harvard College in 1993.
 In his testimony to the Senate during his confirmation vetting, Barzun noted that he had served as a summer intern to Massachusetts Senator John Kerry in 1989.
 He holds honorary degrees from University of Warwick and De Montfort University and an honorary fellowship from University College London.